std-easy/planning/ideas.md

 `std::pair` is nice with `val.first`, `val.second`. `std::get<n>(tup)` is gross.
 Why doesn't std::tuple support first, second, third ... ninth at least?

 I'd imagine the lion's share of std::tuple usage is for tuples with less then nine items.

+### Nice templatable ring-buffer

+I regularly need a fifo, with configurable overwriting semantics and conversion to more conventional types (std::vector, etc...).
+It'd be nice to not need to continuously reimplemented it.